jialihan/blog/docs/web-design/design-building-blocks.md

 - Data distribution can become lopsided in a shard.
   - **Rebalancing adds additional complexity**.
 A sharding function based on [consistent hashing](http://www.paperplanes.de/2011/12/9/the-magic-of-consistent-hashing.html) can reduce the amount of transferred data.

+**Question: can sharding be done on a RDBMS database?**

+- In RDBMS, sharding is less common and more complex compared to NoSQL databases due to the strict schema requirements and relational nature of the data.
+- there are constraints when sharding the RDBMS, eg: not all data could be sharded, eg: [Foreign key](https://www.cockroachlabs.com/blog/what-is-a-foreign-key/) relationship must be in a single shard.

 #### 3.2.5 SQL tuning

 TODO: https://github.com/donnemartin/system-design-primer?tab=readme-ov-file#sql-tuning